 The igfxEm Module is the executable file of the Intel Graphic Executable Main Module.
 This process runs in your background if you are using an Intel Graphics Card.
-However, there are some AMD and NVIDIA graphics card uses this executable file too.
+However, some AMD and NVIDIA graphics cards use this executable file too.

 - Close out the Task Manager and launch Steam.
 Update your game to see if the issue has already been fixed.

-If a single file inside the Steam library folder has been corrupted or missing, it can cause the Missing File Privileges error in Steam.
-In this case, you need to repair your Steam library folders.
+If a single file inside the Steam library folder is corrupted or missing, it can cause the error of Steam’s Missing File Privileges.
+In this case, you need to repair your library folders.

-- Launch Steam and click on the “Steam” button located on the upper left corner of the Steam homepage and click on “Settings”
+- Launch Steam and click on the “Steam” button on the upper left corner of the Steam homepage, and click on “Settings.”

 - In the settings menu, click “Downloads” from the list of options found on the left-hand side.
 Next, click on “Steam Library Folders” under Content Libraries.

-- Right click on the folder inside the Steam Library Folders and click “Repair Library Folder”
+- Right-click on the folder inside the Library Folders and click “Repair Library Folder.”

-- Once the process is complete, launch your game to run the update and check if the issue persists.
+- Once the process is complete, launch your game to run the update and check if the steam missing file privileges issue persists.